 The ctxlogd service is configured using the /var/xdl/.ctxlog file, which only root users can create.
 Other users do not have write permission to this file.
-Citrix recommends that root users not give write permission to other users.
+We recommend that root users not give write permission to other users.
 Failure to comply can cause the arbitrary or malicious configuration to ctxlogd, which can affect server performance and therefore the user experience.

 The ctxlogd daemon fails and you cannot restart the ctxlogd service when the /var/xdl/.ctxlog file is missing (for example, accidentally deleted).

 Apr 1 02:28:21 RH72 citrix-ctxlogd: Failed to open logging configuration file.
 Apr 1 02:28:21 RH72 systemd: ctxlogd.service: main process exited, code=exited, status=1/FAILURE Apr 1 02:28:21 RH72 systemd: Unit ctxlogd.service entered failed state.
 Apr 1 02:28:21 RH72 systemd: ctxlogd.service failed.